Admission Requirements and Application Process

 - Students are required to take the GRE, but there is no established minimum score.
 No separate GRE subject test is necessary.

 Deadlines and Review Process

-To the best of our knowledge (as of 6 December 2018), the final deadline for Fall application for international students currently residing outside the United States is 1 April.
+The final deadline for Fall applications for international students currently residing outside the United States is 1 April.
 For the most up-to-date information regarding international-student admissions, see here.

 If you receive a GRA/GTA offer, you must accept or decline the offer by this date.
 However, students are encouraged to notify the School of their decision to accept or decline a GRA/GTA offer as early as possible.
 This allows the School to extend offers to other applicants.